mattamx/Projects/Sprint 9 - Machine Learning in Business/README.md

 #### Task

 Build a model that will help to pick the region with the highest profit margin.
-Analyze potential profit and risks using Bootstrapping technique.
+Analyze potential profit and risks using Bootstrapping techniques.

 #### The Data